nhejazi/vim_edc/README.md

 ### _Known Problem(s)_

 - There is a known issue with re-mapping Ctrl-H in Neovim's terminal mode.
-I have only encountered this issue on OSX, but various workarounds have been proposed [here](https://github.com/neovim/neovim/issues/2048).
-This issue has been resolved by a fix as of May 15, 2016.
+I have only encountered this issue in OSX, but various workarounds have been proposed [here](https://github.com/neovim/neovim/issues/2048).
+This issue has been resolved (for this _init.vim_ script) by a fix as of 15 May 2016.

 ---